Skaz7/Adventure_game/README.md

+### v0.2.2
+- fixed bug when player chooses not to search body of defeated enemy and is forced to fight dead enemy with negative value of *health*.
+- added 2 experience points after reaching *new level*.
+Points are distributed to player stats
+- player **inventory** is now empty at game start.
+Player gets more *money* and can buy selected *items* in **shop**.
+- added risk of activating a trap when search of dead enemy body fails

 ### v0.2.1
 - reworked function use_item(), now the parameter with index [0] will change player stats
 - added some new items